wsor4035/dev.luanti.org/content/for-server-hosts/domain.md

 (Note: the description for FreeDNS Update warns that if you use this app, you must enter your username in lowercase, and the password is case sensitive with a maximum length of 16 characters)

-## Step 5: Let your minetest server know its domain name
+## Step 5: Let your Luanti server know its domain name

 Edit your server's minetest.conf file, and set address to be your domain: